ganesh35/ESP32/001_BlinkLED/README.md

 # Blinking an LED with ESP32

-Turn on LED for 300 milli-seconds and turn of for 700 milli-seconds.
+Turn on LED for one milli-second and turn of for anotehr one milli-second.

 - [Tools and Materials](#tools-and-materials)
 - [The circuit](#the-circuit)